-- If you don’t have any account with the bank, you will need to open up an account before you can access mobile banking.
-See Expatica’s guide to opening a bank account in the UK for more information.
+- What if you don’t have an account with the bank?
+You’ll need to open up an account before you can access mobile banking.
+See our guide to opening a bank account in the UK for more information.

 Opening a mobile bank account with a mobile-only bank

 This process usually only takes a matter of minutes.
 Many mobile banks don’t require you to provide any actual documentation but if they do, it will be a scanned online copy of the document.
 However, you will need to input personal information when signing up for an account.
 The exact process will depend on the mobile banking provider, but you will usually be required to open an account via the banks website and provide:

 - Personal details such as full name, date of birth and registered address.